-8.14 Compaction Verification.

-- 8.14.1 Compaction verification shall be performed in accordance with the following to assure that 95% modified Proctor density has been achieved: - a.
+- 8.13.9 Well-graded gravel that may exist immediately under the paved surface shall be replaced in like-compacted depth. - 8.13 Compaction Verification. - 8.13.1 Compaction verification shall be performed in accordance with the following to assure that 95% modified Proctor density has been achieved: - a.
 The compaction of each lift shall be verified using a Dynamic Cone Penetrometer (DCP), or equivalent as approved by the Town.
 For standard maintenance excavations, each lift shall be verified at one location.
 For longer excavations (e.g. trenches), a DCP test shall be made approximately every twenty-five (25) feet for each lift. - b.
 A DCP test shall be considered acceptable if, after fifteen (15) drops, the pass/fail reference line on the DCP is above the soil surface. - c.
 An unacceptable DCP test shall require that corrective measures be taken until an acceptable DCP test is achieved.
-This may include making additional passes with the compactor or, in some cases, removing the backfill material and starting over. - 8.15 CDF, when used, shall not be applied to depths exceeding four (4) feet.
-For trenches beyond this depth, compacted material applied per the requirements of Section 8.13 and 8.14 shall be used first to reduce the depth of CDF required to four (4) feet. - 8.16 Training.
+This may include making additional passes with the compactor or, in some cases, removing the backfill material and starting over. - 18.14 CDF, when used, shall not be applied to depths exceeding four (4) feet.
+For trenches beyond this depth, compacted material applied per the requirements of Section 8.13 and 8.14 shall be used first to reduce the depth of CDF required to four (4) feet.

+8.15 Training.